ibm-cloud-docs/blockchain-sw-213/howto/ibp-console-advanced-deployment.md

 {: #ibp-console-adv-deployment-third-party-ca}

-Currently, it is not possible to create a five node Raft ordering service or a peer using certificates entered into the console as described in this section.
-You can still use the normal register and enroll flow that is described in [Build a network](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-build-network#ibp-console-build-network-use-CA-org1) to create this type of ordering service or peer.
+Currently, it is not possible to create a five node Raft ordering service using certificates entered into the console as described in this section.
+You can still use the normal register and enroll flow that is described in [Build a network](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-build-network#ibp-console-build-network-create-orderer-ca) to create this type of ordering service.
 {:important}